NCI-CISNET/tcp-model-code/README.md

 Among people who have quit smoking, mortality probabilities vary by years since quitting.
 The TCP Model outputs smoking prevalence by age group and mortality outcomes in the form of smoking-attributable deaths averted and life-years gained.

-Application to T21 policies
-Policy scenarios are modeled based on the governance tier of T21 policies at the local, state, and federal levels.
-Four policy scenarios are modeled:
-1.	baseline (no T21);
-2.	local T21;
-3.	state & local T21;
-4.	combined local, state, & federal T21.

-Policy effects estimates are based on state-level findings from Hansen et. al, which translate to a 34% reduction to smoking initiation among persons ages 18-20 (95% CI: 15%-53%).
-For each policy scenario, three policy effect sizes are modeled: 15%, 34%, and 53% relative reductions to initiation probabilities.
-The upper and lower confidence intervals were modeled as sensitivity analysis to gauge outcomes under "optimistic" and "pessimistic" conditions.
+**1.Cigarette Taxation**
+Cigarette tax policies are modeled as price increases fully passed to consumers, influencing initiation and cessation through age-specific elasticities.
+Tax effects are applied through arc elasticity and implemented via modifiers to individual-level transition probabilities.
+Simulations span tax increases from $1 to $3 above current state price levels, beginning in 2025 and running through 2100.

+**2.Smoke-Free Air Laws **
+Modeled as venue-specific interventions (workplaces, restaurants, bars), smoke-free air laws modify initiation and cessation probabilities based on the scope of venue coverage.
+Effects are scaled by existing coverage rates and simulated across incremental increases up to 100% coverage in each venue.

+**3.Tobacco Control Programme Expenditures**
+Effects of programme expenditures are based on literature and expert consensus, assuming a 10% reduction in initiation and 12.5% increase in cessation when funding reaches 100% of CDC recommendations.
+A nonlinear response function reflects increasing and diminishing returns.
+States are modeled from their current funding levels in 10-percentage-point increments up to 100%.

 # Model Usage

-The TCP modeling framework is comprised of six R script files, numbered in the order in which they should be run.
+The TCP modeling framework is comprised of seven R script files, numbered in the order in which they should be run.

 **01_model_inputs.R**
 *	loads the necessary packages, loads global datasets, and sets model inputs.
 The beginning of the file contains two inputs that need to be set based on the user's desired outputs.